-(2) Member of the Compensation Committee.
+(2) Dr. Drews joined the Board in February 1997.(3) Member of the Compensation Committee.

 Christine Booker has served as the Company's Vice President, Quality and Compliance since February 1996.
 Prior to joining the Company, from February 1995 through January 1996, Ms. Booker served as a consultant to the Company.
 Since August 1994, Ms. Booker has served as the principal consultant for Booker Associates.
 From March 1992 to October 1994, Ms. Booker served as Director, Quality Assurance for Synergen, Inc. From October 1980 to February 1992, Ms. Booker served in various positions at Genentech, Inc., including Associate Director, Technical Operations.
 Ms. Booker received her B.S. in Chemistry from DePaul University.